 Engines: 1.2P, 1.5D

 Also see: Mahindra S201 SUV: What we know so far

 NEW MAHINDRA REXTON

 The second-gen Rexton has already been spied on test in India post its Auto Expo 2018 unveiling.
 This Mahindra SUV is likely to hit showrooms sometime around Diwali this year.
 The second-gen Rexton for India will not be a mere ‘badge engineering’ job.
-The India-spec model will get Mahindra’s grille design, along with subtle styling tweaks.
-Additionally, the SUV will feature a slightly tweaked suspension, different ride height and handling package to suit Indian road conditions.
-The India-spec SUV gets a 2.2-litre, four-cylinder diesel that generates 187hp and 420Nm of torque, and comes paired to a seven-speed auto gearbox; it will also get 2WD and AWD options.
+The India-spec model will get Mahindra’s grille design but will also feature a slightly tweaked suspension, different ride height and handling package to suit Indian road conditions.
+The India-spec SUV will get a 2.2-litre, four-cylinder diesel that generates 187hp and 420Nm of torque, and comes paired to a seven-speed auto gearbox; it will also get 2WD and AWD options.
 Mahindra will assemble the SUV in India and is likely to price it at a substantial Rs 3-4 lakh less than the segment-leading Toyota Fortuner.

 Expected Price: Rs 28-30 lakh

 Mahindra Rexton spotted testing ahead of Diwali launch